suhanisingh04/INST377project/docs/README.md

 npx serve .

-Then visit http://localhost:5000 in your browser
+Then visit http://localhost:5000 in your browser.

 ## Running Tests